kubeshark/docs/src/pages/en/pcap.md

 ---
-title: PCAP and L4 Streams
+title: PCAP & L4 Streams
 description: With its distributed PCA-based architecture, optimized for performance and scale, Kubeshark makes PCAP or It Didn't Happen possible.
 layout: ../../layouts/MainLayout.astro
 mascot:
 ---
 **Optimized for Performance and Scale**

+## PCAP - Network Traces

+PCAP, short for packet capture, is a [file format](https://datatracker.ietf.org/doc/id/draft-gharris-opsawg-pcap-00.html#name-introduction) that is commonly used by network analysis tools such as [Wireshark](https://wireshark.org), [Fiddler](https://www.telerik.com/fiddler) and [TCPdump](https://www.tcpdump.org/).

+PCAP file format is suitable to contains network traces that include all communication information relevant to the trace.

 ## Distributed PCAP-based Storage

 **Kubeshark** captures all L4 (UDP and TCP) streams and stores each L4 stream in a separate PCAP file in the root file system of each node in the cluster.

-It also keeps track of name resolution history with a JSON dump.
-This PCAP-based workflow enables a seamless exporting and importing capability of the captured traffic.
+As the raw network traces do not include identity information (e.g. service names), **kubeshark** also keeps track of name resolution history in a JSON file that is attached to each PCAP file.

 ## Export a Network Snapshot

-**Kubeshark** enables you to export any network snapshot that is represented by a [KFL](/en/filtering) query.
+**Kubeshark** enables you to export any network snapshot that is represented by a [KFL](/en/kfl) query.
 The network snapshot comes in the form of a compressed PCAP repository that includes one PCAP file per node, where all L4 streams that match the KFL query at the specific node are merged into that PCAP file.

 ![Selective Network Snapshot](/network-snapshot.png)

-**Kubeshark** enables you to manually export a network snapshot or conditionally generate and export a network snapshot to an immutable datastore.
+**Kubeshark** enables you to manually export a network snapshot or conditionally generate and upload a network snapshot to an immutable datastore.

 ### Manual PCAP Export

 Clicking the PCAP button will download the compressed PCAP repository in a `.tar.gz` format.

 ![PCAP Button](/PCAP-button.png)

 The PCAP repository will also include one file named: `name_resolution_history.json` per each node in the cluster. `name_resolution_history.json` file contains the historical changes in the mapping of IPs to pod or service names: